 How Kentucky bluegrass Grows

-Kentucky Bluegrass grows quite slowly, and this grass type is primarily established from seed, but can also be established by plugs/sodding.
+Kentucky Bluegrass grows pretty quickly, and this grass type is primarily established from seed, but can also be established by sodding.
 Kentucky bluegrass forms a dense cover due to its vigorous rhizome system.
-Because of slow germination Kentucky bluegrass, is often planted with perennial ryegrass, as this grass type is quicker to establish.
+Because of slow germination, Kentucky bluegrass is often planted with perennial ryegrass, as this grass type is quicker to establish.

 How to Identify Kentucky bluegrass

-Kentucky Bluegrass is characterized by it’s dark blueish/green color with fine blades of grass that are 2-4mm wide and have a boat-shaped tip.
+Kentucky Bluegrass is characterized by it’s dark blueish/green color with medium-textured blades that are 2-4mm wide and have a boat-shaped tip.
 Kentucky Bluegrass also has a folded vernation with a triangular shaped seed head.

 Pros of Kentucky bluegrass